Castle Wolfenstein

+Warner was inspired by the 1961 film The Guns of Navarone and the 1980 arcade video game Berzerk.
+The 60 room castle is procedurally generated.

-The game was received positively amongst critics and became one of the best-selling games of the early 1980s.
-It is considered to have had a direct influence on modern stealth games.
-The game was praised for its graphics, and gameplay, but criticized for its long waiting times when opening chests.
+Castle Wolfenstein was positively received by critics and became one of the best-selling games of the early 1980s.
+The game was praised for its graphics, and gameplay, but criticized for long waiting times when opening chests.
+It had a direct influence on modern stealth games.
+A sequel was released in 1984: Beyond Castle Wolfenstein.
+The rights to the Wolfenstein name were purchased for the 1992 first person shooter Wolfenstein 3D.